Cosmology from non-minimal geometry-matter coupling: Introduction

 Our intention in the present article is to construct a homogeneous and isotropic cosmological model in the $f(R,L_{m})$ gravity.
-In order to do so, we will choose to work with the functional form $f(R,L_{m})=R/16\pi +(1+\sigma R)L_{m}$, as it was done in \cite{garcia2011,garcia2010}.
+In order to do so, we will choose to work with the functional form $f(R,L_{m})=R/16\pi +(1+\sigma R)L_{m}$, as it was done in \cite{garcia/2011,garcia/2010}.
 In such a functional form, $\sigma$ is a parameter that controls the coupling between geometry and matter.
-When $\sigma=0$ one automatically recovers GR.
+When $\sigma=0$ one automatically recovers GR, as it will be shown in the next section.